Buffalo Soldiers & Solano County Sheriff’s Posse Visit Peña Adobe

 They were joined by the mounted volunteers of Solano County Sheriff’s Posse and their horses at the Peña Adobe for the monthly open house.

-Company G’s goal is to tell the story of the Buffalo Soldiers’ history visiting schools, community organizations, churches and public events.
-They had two tables with artifacts of the buffalo soldiers’ history on display and members were dressed in the uniform of that time.
+Company G’s goal is to tell the story of the Buffalo Soldiers history visiting schools, community organizations, churches and public events.
+Dressed in the uniform of the mid 1800’s, Troopers William Terrell, Bernard Ivey and Dan Hardman greeted 127 park visitors and guests with two tables with artifacts of the buffalo soldiers’ history on display.

 The Sheriff’s Posse has enjoyed a long-standing tradition of service with the Sheriff’s Office since 1947.
 Comprised of citizens who volunteer their time in the service of their community, each year members of the Sheriff’s Posse contribute thousands of hours of their time, the use of their horses and their equipment in support of the Sheriff’s Office.
 Members of the Sheriff’s Posse attend numerous community events each year as ambassadors for the Sheriff and as an example of how beneficial partnerships with the community can be for law enforcement.
-Members from the Solano County Sheriff’s Posse Robin Turner with her horse “Scout”, Marshall and his horse “Dude”, Chris with “Wyatt” and Anastasia and “Chica” visited with over 200 visitors at the Peña Adobe Park.
+Members from the Solano County Sheriff’s Posse and their horses “Chica” and “Hank” visited with folks at the Peña Adobe Park.